incepter/react-async-states/packages/docs/docs/api/4-use-async-state.md

 ## `Configuration` object
 ### `key`
 The key received by `useAsyncState` works as the following:
-- If inside a provider
-  - If the `key` matches something in the provider
+- If the `key` matches something
-    - If neither `hoist` nor `fork` is truthy, then we are `listening` to a state
+  - Take it and patch the producer and config if given
-    - If `hoist = true`, attempts to override it with a new created state from given `producer` and `hositToProviderConfiguration`.
+  - If `wait = true`, wait for a state with that key to be present
   - If `fork = true`, forks from the matched state.
-  - If there is no such a `key` in the provider
+- If there is no such a `key`, create it with given producer and config, if any
-    - If `hoist = true`, hoists the created state with the given `producer` and other related properties.
-- If outside the provider, a new state is created.

 So as a recap, the key is needed:
 - When defining a state
-- When trying to subscribe to a state (while adding hoist, listen or fork)
+- When trying to subscribe to a state

 :::note
 The previous assumptions are related to `key` only.
 If a `Source` object is